shreyas-jk/Spam-Classifier-ML/README.md

 Kaggle Dataset : [Link](https://www.kaggle.com/uciml/sms-spam-collection-dataset)

-To utilize the trained model, I developed a web app using Flask, where you can enter and verify whether the mail is SPAM OR NOT!
+To utilize the trained model, I developed a Web App using Flask, where you can enter and classify an email yourself.